Skip to main content

 To use this feature, Object Link needs to be configured with Object Link in the data model.

 The LINK_PATH operator creates an internal activity and case table to represent individual paths calculated by traversing the Object Link graph.
 The resulting activity table is joined towards the input table and to the internal case table in a N:1 fashion.
 Additional tables containing link attributes are generated and can be accessed via the LINK_PATH_SOURCE/TARGET operators.
+An example of the created tables and how they are joined is shown below:

 Warning